The Hunt Year was...

 Location: Hall A at the Miami Beach Convention Center

-Hall A at the Miami Beach Convention Center was filled with giant parade-type inflatable animals and objects.
+Description: Hall A at the Miami Beach Convention Center was filled with giant parade-type inflatable animals and objects.
 Each of the balloons should have looked familiar: The same images were printed in Tropic, tucked into regular columns and articles, each one bearing a number from 1 to 15.
-At the convention center, each of the balloons had letters instead of numbers.

 Related puzzle photos and materials...